wp-plugins/eg-attachments/readme.txt

 The defaults parameters of auto-shortcode are:

-* Small size: label, size,
+* Small size: title, size,
-* Medium size: label, caption, size,
+* Medium size: title, caption, size,
 * Large size: title, file name, caption, size.

-Where **label** is: title or file name according selected option.
+Small-list, Medium-list, Large-list are similar, but without icon

 = Statistics =

-Just activate the **clicks counter** in the menu *Settings/EG-Attachments*, and then go to the menu **Tools / EG-Attachments statistics** to see how many clicks you have, for each document.
+Just activate the **clicks counter** in the menu *Settings / EG-Attachments*, and then go to the menu **Tools / EGA statistics** to see how many clicks you have, for each document.

+The graphs are using [Google chart tools](https://developers.google.com/chart).
+If you are using internet through a proxy or a firewall, you may encountered some issues to display graphes properly.

 == Frequently Asked Questions ==